A Generic Overview of Free Collaborative Video Editor

 Forgetting to Save Progress

-An easily preventable mistake in Free Collaborative Video Editor workflows is unexpected shutdowns due to:
+An easily frequent mistake in Free Collaborative Video Editor workflows is accidental overwrites due to:

 - Software Crashes: Minimize risk by configuring restore points.